-This districtwide parent and family engagement policy has been developed jointly and agreed upon with parents and family members of children participating in Title I, Part A programs as evidenced by the collaboration of parents, school, and district personnel through parent meetings and survey.
+This districtwide parent and family engagement plan has been developed jointly and agreed upon with parents and family members of children participating in Title I, Part A programs as evidenced by the collaboration of parents, school, and district personnel through parent meetings and survey.

-This policy was adopted by the Richmond County School System on June 20, 2019 and will be in effect for the 2019-2020 academic school year.
-The school district will distribute this policy in multiple ways to all parents of participating Title I, Part A children on or before October 31, 2019.
+This plan was adopted by the Richmond County School System on June 30, 2020 and will be in effect for the 2020-2021 academic school year.
+The school district will distribute this plan in multiple ways to all parents of participating Title I, Part A children on or before October 31, 2020.